 8The text of survey questions can be found in the SM, section A.

-Figure 2: Impact of Gender (Woman) on Political Engagement Among U.S. Parents Notes: Coefficients from OLS Analysis with 95% CIs (regressions shown in Table C1 of Supplemental Material).
+Figure 2: Impact of Gender (Woman) on Political Engagement Among U.S. Parents Notes: Coefficients from OLS Analysis with 95% CIs (regressions shown in Supplemental Material Table C1).